Capitains/tutorial-nemo/3-modifying-the-templates.md

 *If you're happy with what we saw and do not want to get much more technical, do not bother reading this part.*

-See, the thing is, if you want to be really free, I'd recommend to replace all the templates yourself, reading each of them carefully.
+See, the thing is, if you want to be really free, I'd recommend replacing all the templates yourself, reading each of them carefully.

 The option up there is mostly good if you want to the kind of design that we introduced for Nemo.
 The conditions to check are :

 - You need to have the page templates have the same name and namespace : `main::collection.html`, `main::references.html`, `main::text.html` and `main::index.html`.
-- After having make sure that you understood them, including their variables, write your owns.
-You cannot simply change the variable names
+- After having made sure that you understood them, including their variables, write your owns.
+You cannot simply change the variable names.

 Once that's done, you can use the `template_folder` parameters at initiation.
 The value should be a string leading to a folder containing the templates for the namespace `main::`